 Takeaway

 Japanese gyoza does have some general, subtle differences from potstickers.
 They are usually made from pre-fabricated wrappers that are thinner, smaller, and more delicate, and the filling is more finely textured.
-Gyoza is generally considered a relatively healthy food, but of course, the cooking method of choice, as well as the quantity consumed, makes a big difference.
+Gyoza is generally popular as a relatively healthy food, but of course, the cooking method of choice, as well as the quantity consumed, makes a big difference.
 If you eat them in moderation and choose a healthier cooking option such as boiling or steaming, they are reasonably healthy food.
-Additionally, Gyoza is one of the most popular side dishes to be served with ramen, ahead of many other side dishes.
+Additionally, Gyoza is one of the most popular side dishes served with ramen, ahead of many other side dishes.

 If you are a fan of gyoza, click here to find out more about it.